 – Elena Deneva, Partner

 “We chose a template for the design of our store that we felt was relatively neutral aesthetically.
 Our goal is to continue to customize the design so it is completely unique.
 We worked with a company named Themevale to add some small features early on like the Instagram feed on our main page.
 We used to be a Yahoo store.
 We first redesigned our site with Yahoo and saw immediate growth.
-The move to the BigCommerce platform was huge for us, as well.
+The move to the BigCommerce ecommerce solution was huge for us, as well.
 While I wouldn’t call it a ‘redesign,’ the new platform has definitely proven easier for our customers to use and navigate.”

 – Mia Curcio, Ecommerce Director